 Intrigued by its history and pleased by its taste, Mark couldn't believe that elderflower was not more popular in New Zealand.
-He learnt that the Elder is not native to New Zealand but had been introducted to our land by the early European settlers to be used in their herbal medicines.
+He learned that the elder is not native to New Zealand but had been introduced into our land by the early European settlers to be used in their herbal medicines.

-Mark's Great Great Grandparents were among the first pioneers and after some searching, he found the recipe for Elderflower Cordial in an old family recipe book.
+Mark's great great grandparents were amongst the first pioneers and after some searching, he found the recipe for Elderflower Cordial in an old family recipe book.

-Mark came across the taste of elderflower again in Scandanavia where they brew it into a cider.
-He became an advocate for elderflower and by the following spring he had gathered a team of nimble-fingered friends to pick the flowers from the Canterbury Plains.
+Mark came across the taste of the elderflower again in Scandanavia where they brew it into a cider.
+He became an advocate for the elderflower and by the following spring he had gathered a team of nimble-fingered friends to pick the flowers from the Canterbury Plains.
 Each evening, they would gather the day’s bounty and produce elderflower cordial using the traditional recipe.
-When spring came to an end the pickers celebrated the harvest with Elderflower cider and lots of music.
+When spring came to an end, the pickers celebrated the harvest with elderflower cider and lots of music.

-Mark took his Elderflower Cordial to the best deli's around New Zealand and they thought it tasted fabulous.
-With more and more customers asking for Elderflower drinks, Mark developed a range of Elderflower Sparkle juices for cafes.
+Mark took his Elderflower Cordial to the best delis around New Zealand and they thought it tasted fabulous.
+With more and more customers asking for elderflower drinks, Mark developed a range of elderflower sparkling juices for cafes.
 He used the sweet taste of the elderflower to balance the acid in fruits such as feijoa, rhubarb and blackcurrant.
-They won some great awards and Mark was spurred on to expand the Aroha Cordial family to include a Tart Rhubarb, Gooseberry, Ginger Honey & Lemon, Wild Rose-hip, and Qunice & Lime.
+They won some great awards and Mark was spurred on to expand the Aroha Cordial family to include a Rhubarb, Gooseberry, Ginger Honey & Lemon, Wild Rosehip, and Quince & Lime.

-The team of Aroha Pickers had such a great time that they now come back to Canterbury from different corners of the globe especially for the Elderflower harvest.
-We offer thanks to them and also to the fine food stores and cafes for there support.
-Thank you also to the French hitch-hiker.
+The team of Aroha pickers had such a great time that they now come back to Canterbury from different corners of the globe especially for the elderflower harvest.
+We offer thanks to them and also to the fine food stores and cafes for their support.
+Thank you also to the French hitchhiker.
 Thanks to all the wonderful customers who choose to drink Aroha.